-Now that we have all viewed the video, “The Bible: The Story Behind the Story,” and now that we are all back on board the Truth Train, heading toward our first stop in the Land of Revelation Knowledge itself, let’s try to make the most of our travel time by;
+Now that we have all viewed the video, “The Bible: The Story Behind the Story,” and we are all back on board the Truth Train, heading toward our first stop in the Land of Revelation Knowledge itself, let’s try to make the most of our travel time by…

 - Going over what we learned from the video about the Presentation of the Bible as a story;

 - Going over the Program Guide for the story—something which we will be using throughout the remainder of our study tour; and,

 - Going over the Process by which this story will be presented to us.

 The Presentation of the Bible as a Story